mozilla/bedrock/docs/attribution/0001-analytics.rst

 - ``data-glean-id``: A string indicating an identifier of the clicked element.
 - ``data-glean-type``: A string indicating the type of the clicked element.
 - ``data-glean-label``: A string indicating the label of the clicked element.

+Each click event will also record a ``glean.page_id`` metric, so that we can associate the click event with the page view that triggered it.

 Bedrock also has a custom ``Mozilla.Glean.clickEvent()`` helper that can be used to record click events directly via JavaScript: